userbradley/documentation.breadnet.co.uk/docs/kb/dependabot/ignore-terraform-module-version-dependabot.md

 ## Why

-I've had an issue recently where we need to update a module, and it introduces a breaking change that we dont want to put through CI, or we are happy with a specific version.
+I've had an issue recently where we need to update a module, and it introduces a breaking change that we don't want to put through CI, or we are happy with a specific version.

 ## How